 How Transparent Pricing Works

 Because multiple sellers compete on each request, prices are driven by genuine market competition rather than whatever a single distributor decides to charge.
-The seller sets their price based on their actual cost plus their desired margin.
-The buyer sees multiple offers and can compare.
-The 9.5% platform fee is the only additional cost, and it is clearly stated.
+Each seller prices from their actual cost plus their desired margin, knowing their offer will sit directly alongside rivals'.
+You see multiple offers, compare them on price, delivery, and seller rating, and choose.

 The Mathematics of Transparency

-Consider a real example.
+Consider an example.
 A buyer needs four SKF 6205-2RS bearings.
 A traditional distributor quotes £45 each (£180 total).
 Their actual cost is £22 per bearing — a 105% markup.
 The buyer has no way to know this.

-On GoFindPart, multiple sellers compete.
-Offer A comes in at £28 per bearing.
-Offer B at £26.
-Offer C at £30 but with same-day delivery.
-The buyer selects Offer B at £26 each (£104 total).
-With the 9.5% platform fee, the total is £113.88.
-The buyer saves £66.12 compared to the distributor — a 37% reduction — while the seller still earns a healthy margin over their cost.
+On GoFindPart, multiple sellers compete for the same order.
+Offer A comes in at £32 per bearing, all-in.
+Offer B at £30.
+Offer C at £34 but with same-day delivery.
+The buyer selects Offer B at £30 each — £120 total, a £60 saving (33%) against the distributor quote — while the seller still earns a healthy margin over their cost.
+Competition did the negotiating.

 This is not a race to the bottom.
 The seller in this example is making a reasonable margin.
 The buyer is getting a fair market price.
 The only losers are the inefficiency and opacity that the traditional model depends on.